acoli-repo/powla/experimental/Readme.md

   - PRO: ELAN has a similar notion, but with different semantics: a sub-layer inherits the segmentation of its super-layer).
     - CON: No real-world sample data at hand, reconsider upon request.
   - decision: no action unless requested and/or real-world sample data is provided.

+## problems

+### sequential order by properties

+The experiments here follow CoNLL-RDF in modelling sequential order exclusively by means of `powla:nextTerm`, resp. `nif:nextWord`.
+However, for the processing of corpora, this is problematic, as corpus-wide search for transitive succession queries becomes quickly intractable.
+Moreover, offsets cannot be easily derived from `powla:nextTerm`, either, because already aggregate counts may time out.

+In fact for many sample data in the `salt` directory, CoNLL export failed for that reason (with a stack overflow error).

+There are two possible solutions:

+- `powla:start` with integer offsets (can be problematic if empty elements are being inserted, also, for every change, we need to recalculate all indices; also, this would not be downward-compatible with CoNLL-RDF)
+- splitting the input, e.g., into `nif:Sentence`s, and querying for order locally only (that would be compatible with current CoNLL-RDF practices)

+Note that such a secondary split does not have to coincide with sentence breaks on other layers (e.g., tree annotations).
+(Unlike CoNLL, there are no structural constraints.)
+However, a CoNLL export may contain unexpected information then.